datltnuce/Power-BI-Adventure-Works-Analysis/README.md

 *b.
 Improve Rejection Rate:*
 - Conduct quality checks at critical production stages to detect errors earlier.
 - Increase automation in the production process to reduce human-related errors.
-### Overall Recommendations
-- **Optimize Supply Chain:** Combine actual inventory data with demand trend forecasts to reduce costs and improve service levels.
-- **Implement Automation Technology:** Invest in automated production systems to minimize production times and reduce errors related to manual.
-- **Allocate Resources Effectively:** Increase resources for high-profit and high-demand categories like **Handlebars** and **Wheels**.
-- **Enhance Quality Control Processes:** Strengthen inspection steps prone to errors, such as **paint processes** and **dimension accuracy**, to improve the order acceptance rate.